amikos-tech/chroma-cookbook/docs/running/running-chroma.md

 - kubectl - [Install Tools | Kubernetes](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - Helm - [Helm | Installing Helm](https://helm.sh/docs/intro/install/)

-Once you have all of the above running Chroma in a local `minikube` cluster quite simple
+Once you have all of the above, running Chroma in a local `minikube` cluster is quite simple.

 Create a `minikube` cluster: